 Our nominating and governance committee comprises of Messrs.
 Pearce, Galligan and Wei, each of whom is a non-employee member of our board of directors, with Mr. Pearce serving as the nominating and governance committee chairperson.
-Our board of directors has determined that Messrs.
-Pearce and Galligan meet the requirements for independence under the listing standards of the New York Stock Exchange and SEC rules and regulations.
-We expect to satisfy the member independence requirements for the nominating and governance committee prior to the end of the transition period provided under current New York Stock Exchange listing standards and SEC rules and regulations for companies completing their initial public offering.
+Our board of directors has determined that and meet the requirements for independence under the listing standards of the New York Stock Exchange and SEC rules and regulations.
 Our nominating and governance committee will be responsible for, among other things:

-- identifying, evaluating and selecting, or making recommendations to our board of directors regarding, nominees for election or our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our board and directors and its committees; - · reviewing proposed waivers of the code of ethics and business conduct; - reviewing, jointly with the compensation committee, succession planning for our chief executive officer and other executive officers and evaluating potential successors; - · reviewing and assessing the adequacy of our corporate governance guidelines and recommending any proposed changes to our board of directors; - · evaluating the performance of our board of directors and of individual directors and - reviewing and, if appropriate, approving all transactions between our company or its subsidiaries and any related party (as described in Item 404 of Regulation S-K).
+- identifying, evaluating and selecting, or making recommendations to our board of directors regarding, nominees for election or our board of directors and its committees; - considering and making recommendations to our board of directors regarding the composition of our board and directors and its committees; - · reviewing succession planning for our chief executive officer and other executive officers and evaluating potential successors; - · reviewing and assessing the adequacy of our corporate governance guidelines and recommending any proposed changes to our board of directors - evaluating the performance of our board of directors and of individual directors.